kubb-labs/fabric/packages/react-fabric/README.md

 #### `defaultParser`

-Fallback parser used when no extension mapping is provided to `app.write`.
+Fallback parser used when no extension mapping is provided to `fabric.write`.

 ```
 import { defaultParser } @kubb/fabric-core/parsers`